wjritchie/recipe-rating-predictions/README.md

 |        5 |        14 |              14 |          1 |        22 |
 |        5 |        14 |              14 |          1 |        22 |
 |        4 |         7 |              12 |          2 |        40 |

+# Univariate Analysis : Ratings

+In the plotly histogram below, we see the distribution of ratings for the recipes.
+From this histogram, we see that the rating are significantly skewed, the large majority of ratings are 5.

+<iframe
+  src="assets/ratings-distribution.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>